 7th-from-Chandra is a maraka position; spouse may be one's partner in death

 Chandra-yuti-Ketu typically indicates an emotionally disengaged personality .
 One prefers to assume the emotional stance of the Witness (Ketu).
 One responds to energized situations with whatever protocols of behavior may arise from other graha.
 For example, Mangala would determine one's habitual response to physical aggression while Professor Shani would mandate one's normal emotional response to social-legal structures.

 One element which is typically missing from the emotional repertoire is any pronounced emotional need to draw security from an outside source, such as a partner.
 The native is emotionally dispersed, somewhat ungrounded via the typical roots through family and place of settlement, and often clairsentient.

 These natives are not always beholden to the social mandate to secure their partnerships via the vow of marriage promise.
 One may also (depending on graha involved) enjoy numerous partnerships with flamboyant or highly expeditious partners.

 7th-from-Chandra tends to provide lessons on the

-particulate, dispersed, anti-form nature of the reality behind the reality.
+particulate, dispersed, anti-form nature of the reality behind the reality.|

-In fact, life has no inherent meaning or cohesion.
+Life has no inherent meaning or cohesion.
 Whatever meaning is perceived is being projected and applied by the unfoldment of the memories of the native.
 Professor Ketu makes this dharma abundantly clear by providing partners (particularly the first avowed life partner) who drift, shift, migrate, and nebulize.